 Often, suspected insect bites are actually community-acquired MRSA abscesses.
 MRSA is a bacterium that is resistant to antibiotics and commonly causes skin infections.
-REX Express Care facilities treat and drain these regularly.
+UNC Urgent Care facilities treat and drain these regularly.

 11:30 a.m.: I treat another patient with a sinus infection—second one of the day.
 We tend to see these cases very often.